zerolethanh/blocz/README.md

 - Automatically create a domain-based directory structure.
 - The generated code is compatible with popular packages like `flutter_bloc`, `freezed`, and `injectable`.
 - Supports quickly adding new events to a BLoC.
+- Automatically import events and handlers from an API service file.

 ## Prerequisites